Automate

 Globals Available

-• fetch — CORS-free, routed through the app HTTP backend
+• fetch, CORS-free, routed through the app HTTP backend

-• console — log / info / warn / error, 1000 char cap per run
+• console with log / info / warn / error

 • Top-level await, setTimeout, URL, TextEncoder, atob / btoa